MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-backup-restore.md

     ```

-3. Verify the VMM jobs' log for the result status and follow the recommendations from the log in case of any failures.
+3. Verify the VMM jobs' log for the result status and follow the recommendations from the log, in case of any failures.

 ### Refresh VM Networks

-1. Get all the NC managed HNV VM networks from the VMM server by using the following cmdlet:
+1. Get all the NC-managed HNV VM networks from the VMM server by using the following cmdlet:

     ```powershell
     $VMNetworks = Get-SCVMNetwork | Where-Object {$_.NetworkManager.Model -eq 'Microsoft Network Controller' -and $_.IsolationType -eq 'WindowsNetworkVirtualization'}